Still stuck on the same old recovery drinks? Ian Craig suggests that you try adding some colour and vibrancy to these all-so-important shakes.

 As discussed, these come in the form of colour in foods and from many plant sources.
 With regard to antioxidants, there is some controversy in the literature about antioxidant supplementation in high doses having a potentially negative effect on recovery.
 There may be some truth to that, but I am quite comfortable with powdered food forms of antioxidants.
 As humans, we were designed to obtain antioxidants from the diet, so making up for the lack of antioxidant resource in our diets (due to depleted soils) by adding a small amount of powdered fruit extracts, is, I think, okay.

-Take a look at the smoothie suggestions on the next page: The protein is supplied by a 20 g scoop of plain whey powder (which can be substituted with other dairy or vegan protein options) and natural yoghurt or kefir.
+Take a look at the smoothie suggestions below: The protein is supplied by a 20 g scoop of plain whey powder (which can be substituted with other dairy or vegan protein options) and natural yoghurt or kefir.
 The sugar is supplied by the fruit juice, whole fruit and raw honey.
 The amino acids, such as glutamine or branched chain amino acids (leucine being the main one) are provided in a powdered format, if desired.
 The antioxidants, rather than coming in a capsule, come from the heavy fruit presence in the smoothie and the fruit (red) or vegetable (green) concentrate product, which can be added to the smoothie.

 You will of course need to play around with ingredients to get the flavour to your liking.
 If you would like to fortify the smoothie with other ingredients, I’ve made some suggestions below the recipes.
 For those of you who don’t end your session in the comfort of your own kitchen, you can either pre-make it and take it with you in a cooler bag or simply increase the fruit juice and take out the whole fruits.